Updated: Jan 12

 Regret aversion has many ramifications within investing.
 It can impact your risk profile and the returns you generate in your portfolio.

-Going back to the stock tip on the IPO, if that worked out, that could lead you to take higher risks going forward (not to regret missing a pop) and lower risks if it didn’t work out (not to regret losing your shirt), however that is not the optimal and rational thing to do.
+Going back to the stock tip on the IPO, if that worked out, that could lead you to take higher risks going forward and lower risks if it didn’t work out.
+However that is not the optimal and rational thing to do.
 The best course of action is consistently think about each decision on its own accord and in relation to your goals and long-term investment objectives.

 Once you realize and accept that regret aversion impacts the way we make decisions, you can take steps to account for it.
 Two key steps are writing down your investment plan and developing risk parameters.